Header image redox: atoms fighting over electrons in reactions.

 Common oxidising agents

-An oxidising agent is an electron acceptor, it will oxidise a substance when it reacts and it will be reduced by gaining electron.
-Some common oxidising agents you are likely to meet are listed below with half equations to show the reduction of these oxidising agents:
+An oxidising agent is an electron acceptor; it will oxidise a substance when it reacts and it will be reduced by gaining electrons.
+Some common oxidising agents you are likely to meet are listed below in the table with half-equations to show the reduction of these oxidising agents:

 Oxidising agent Half-equation